South Africa back Elgar to bring gutsy captaincy to Lords

-LONDON South Africa are backing Dean Elgar to bring a ‘gusty attitude’ with him when he stands in as captain for the first test against England, starting at Lords on Thursday.
+LONDON (Reuters) - South Africa are backing Dean Elgar to bring a ‘gusty attitude’ with him when he stands in as captain for the first test against England, starting at Lords on Thursday.

 "Dean is an aggressive type of personality and he will play an aggressive brand of cricket.
 He is an experienced player in the test side and has had good success as a test opener.
 That is a tough job in this game," coach Russell Domingo told a news conference on Monday.